mteu/typo3-typed-extconf/Documentation/developer-guide.md

 ### Custom TreeMapper Configuration

-If you need custom TreeMapper behavior (e.g., custom value converters, different validation rules), you can create your own provider with a customized
+If you need custom TreeMapper behavior (e.g., custom value converters, different validation rules), you can create your own factory that provides a customized
 TreeMapper:

 ```php